ePages-de/epages-rest-php/README.md

 ## Utilities

 ### Logger

-The library comes with a huge Logger.
-It is called ```ep6\Logger```.
+The library comes with a huge Logger called ```ep6\Logger```.
 To use this (instead of the ```echo``` command) write
 ```php
 ep6\Logger::force("Print this!");
 ```
 The force printer also can print arrays in a simple structure.

-By default all notification messages are print.
+By default all notification messages are printed.
 To change this use:
 ```php
 ep6\Logger::setLogLevel(ep6\LogLevel::NOTIFICATION);	// shows all messages
 ep6\Logger::setLogLevel(ep6\LogLevel::WARNING);			// shows warning and error messages